Why is Level UP important for students?

 Students must start and complete the work through the Riipen platform in order to receive the Level UP stipend.
 You are welcome to communicate with them outside of the platform as well.

-Students will need a dedicated contact to answer questions and provide access to any resources they need throughout the project.
+Students will need a dedicated contact to provide mentorship, answer questions and provide access to any resources they need throughout the project.
 Payment is provided by Riipen through the Level UP program at the conclusion of the project.